adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 ## Summary

-Vue CLI via the power of UMD gives us an easy way of building independent Vue components.
-Right now its only a command line option but this hopefully [changes in the future](https://github.com/vuejs/vue-cli/issues/3922).
+Vue CLI via the power of UMD gives us a way of building independent Vue components.
+Right now its only a command line option but hopefully it is going to [change in the future](https://github.com/vuejs/vue-cli/issues/3922).

 Apart from that Vue CLI configuration is very extensible and so is Vue Single File Components syntax.
 There is an example component library [Hello Vue Components](https://github.com/chrisvfritz/hello-vue-components) authored by Chris Fritz which illustrates a case where additional metadata is kept inside vue files.
-That's an idea worth exploring.
+This idea is certainly worth exploring.

-In the next part I will build an example app that uses the components created here straight from static files server.
+In the next part I will build an example app that uses the components created here straight from a static files server.